rob4097/guild-landing-page/_includes/mythic_team.md

-## Mythic Raid Team
+## Progression Raid Team

-Our Mythic team raids Thursday and Friday at 5PM server (Pacific)
+Our progression team raids Thursday and Friday at 5PM server (Pacific)

-For our Mythic raid team, we expect you to:
+For our progression raid team, we expect you to:

 - Excel at understanding boss mechanics
 - Perform your role while avoiding lethal raid mechanics.